horovod/horovod/docs/mpirun.rst

 to the socket.

 ``-mca pml ob1`` and ``-mca btl ^openib`` flags force the use of TCP for MPI communication.
-This avoids many multiprocessing issues that Open MPI has with RDMA which typically result in segmentation faults.
+This avoids many multiprocessing issues that Open MPI has with RDMA which typically results in segmentation faults.
 Using TCP for MPI does not have noticeable performance impact since most of the heavy communication is done by NCCL, which will use RDMA via RoCE or InfiniBand if they're available (see `Horovod on GPU <gpus.md>`_).
 Notable exceptions from this rule are models that heavily use ``hvd.broadcast()`` and ``hvd.allgather()`` operations.
 To make those operations use RDMA,